 03 Seeds, Spectra, And W Maps

 Seeds are the main way to guide the analysis.
-The GUI supports both spectral seeds and spatial seeds.
+The GUI supports both spectral seeds (H) and spatial seeds (W).
+The two are linked: in the most common workflow you provide one region of interest (ROI) per component, and the GUI derives both seeds from it.

 H Seeds: Spectral Information